 Step #10 Write a High-Quality Content

 Starting a blog can help your business.
 You should provide killer content so that you can notice results within a year.
 But, besides creating great content, you should also focus on detailed guides and professional design to make everything look better.
-This will help you stand out from the crowd which is really difficult these days.
+This will help you stand out from the crowd, which is really difficult these days.
 Alternatively, you can use a content creation tool like Content At Scale to create high-quality content for your blog.
 Whenever you choose any content creation tool, make sure you test the content on an AI content detection tool.

 Step #11 Conversion Optimization